addshore/browser-facebook-advert-interest-cleaner/README.md

 A browser extension that provides a small button to easily clear all of your Facebook advert interests.

+**Note: Facebook likes to change its UI lots** which might break this extension.
+If it doesn't work for you [please file an issue](https://github.com/addshore/browser-facebook-advert-interest-cleaner/issues)!

 ## How to install?

 Download it from: